dotcommander/classifier/README.md

 The tool classifies files based on their content's semantic similarity to your defined categories.
 It works by:

 1. Loading your category system (hierarchy, names, descriptions) from the YAML file specified via `-mapping`.
 2. Generating rich vector embeddings for each valid category (`_valid: true`) using its path and `_description`.
-This uses a configured embedding provider (OpenAI/compatible or Ollama).
+This uses a configured embedding provider (**OpenAI by default**, or Ollama/compatible).
 Embeddings are cached in a `.embeddings.json` file for faster subsequent runs.
 3. Extracting text content from your source files. *(Current limitation: Text extraction is basic, primarily reading text-based files directly.
 Binary files like PDF/DOCX are handled simplistically.
 See "Extending the System".)*
 4. Creating embeddings for the extracted file content using the same provider.
 5. Calculating the cosine similarity between each file's embedding and every valid category's embedding.